darklaunch/darklaunch.com/blog/2009/02/04/limit-google-search-to-a-domain-code.md

+# Limit Google Search To A Domain; Code

 You can limit a Google search to a specific domain using the following code.
 Change the value of the hidden input to the site of your choice.

 ```html